What is an EVM Wallet? EVM Compatible Wallets Explained

 The protocol-level security (BIP-39 seed phrases, elliptic curve signatures) is mathematically sound.
 Real-world compromise typically happens through phishing, malware scanning clipboards, social engineering via Discord/Telegram DMs, or compromised wallet software.
 The wallet itself is rarely the vulnerability; the user's interaction with it often is.

-Why do some EVM wallets show "scam" warnings for legitimate chains?
+Why do some EVM wallets show caution messages for custom networks?

-MetaMask shows that warning for any custom RPC not on its built-in trusted list.
-Not a real scam alert — a generic notice for non-default networks.
-Verify the RPC URL against the chain's official documentation and proceed. *See also: [Best EVM Wallets in 2026](/learn/best-evm-wallets-2026/) · [MetaMask vs DIONE Wallet](/learn/metamask-vs-dione-wallet/) · [DIONE Wallet Multi-Chain Support](/learn/dione-wallet-multi-chain-support) · [Self-Custody vs Custodial Wallets](/learn/self-custody-vs-custodial-wallets/).
+MetaMask and similar wallets display a caution message for any custom network not on their built-in trusted list.
+This is standard behavior across most non-mainstream chains, not a judgment about any specific network.
+Read the wallet's own documentation on custom networks and verify any network parameters against the chain's official docs before deciding how to proceed. *See also: [Best EVM Wallets in 2026](/learn/best-evm-wallets-2026/) · [MetaMask vs DIONE Wallet](/learn/metamask-vs-dione-wallet/) · [DIONE Wallet Multi-Chain Support](/learn/dione-wallet-multi-chain-support) · [Self-Custody vs Custodial Wallets](/learn/self-custody-vs-custodial-wallets/).
 Last reviewed: 2026-05-01.*

 Related articles